kiteretsu903/pagoda-model/README.md

 # pagoda-model

-# CS 175 Final Project: Bringing Architecture to Life - Modeling the Dragon and Tiger Pagoda
+# Bringing Architecture to Life - Modeling the Dragon and Tiger Pagoda

 **Helen He & Bozhen Peng**